-Investments with a redemption frequency of illiquid includes lock ups with definite expiration dates, restricted shares, side pockets, gates or funds in liquidation which have suspended normal liquidity terms as well as private equity and real assets funds where the College has no liquidity terms until the investments are sold by the fund manager.
-The College is in the process of liquidating \$8,565 of investments at June 30, 2013 for which it has not received cash.
+Investments with a redemption frequency of illiquid include lock-ups with definite expiration dates, restricted shares, side pockets, gates or funds in liquidation which have suspended normal liquidity terms, as well as private equity and real assets funds where the College has no liquidity terms until the investments are sold by the fund manager.
+The College is in the process of liquidating \$2,927 of investments at June 30, 2015 for which it has not received cash.
 Investments associated with split-interest agreements have been categorized as illiquid because they are not available to support operations.
-Investments with redemption lock ups totaling \$11,032 and \$21,918 are expected to expire in December 2013 and June 2015, respectively.
-Short term investments have daily liquidity and do not require any notice prior to withdrawal.
+Investments totaling \$131,190 are subject to side pockets or redemption lock-ups which will expire between December 2015 and March 2020.